AnnemiekNieboer/gratitude-journey-webapp/README.md

 1.0 Introduction
 1.1 What does the project do?
 1.2 What functions do the project have?
+1.3 Visual preview of a full journey

 2.0 Installation and requirements
 2.1 Available Scripts